epccs/Gravimetric/Hardware/README.md

             WIP:
             Todo: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
-            *during review the Design may change without changing the revision.
+            *during review the Design may change without changing the revision. add gap between RJ45 headers
             Power Protection
-            Manager Should Do More
-            Alternat Power Diode
+            Alternat power diode replaced with a P-CH MOSFET
+            HOST_nCTS: on manager should move from PC0 to PD2
+            I2C: on ^0 TWI0 goes to the manager but that bus has to be urn as clean I2C so it can go to the user plug, the other port can go to the R-Pi SMbus pins which are not doing true I2C (a time sharing OS issue) and would be a slave SMbus if used.
+            ALT_EN, PIPWR_EN: can go to the manager ALT_I, ALT_V, PWR_I, PWR_V: can go to the manager ADC 0, 1, 6,7
+            move MGR_STATUS LED to MGR_SCK.
+            connect SHLD_VIN_EN to PB1 on bus manager connect R1 (ALT_V divider to ADC4) directly to ALT input add second K38 under Q9 with its gate controled from ADC4 voltage, so 5..15V is needed to turn on ALT power. connect ALT_EN to PB3 (MOSI) on bus manager (and do not ICSP program the manager with alt power applied).
-            Pin numbers need changed so PA0 with ADC0 is also pin 0 for digital Wiring functions
+            Pin numbers need changed so PA0 with ADC0 is pin 0 for digital Wiring functions

-        ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
+        ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
-            WIP: Testing,
+            WIP: Evaluation.
-            Todo: Evaluation.
+            Todo:
             *during review the Design may change without changing the revision.
 ```